 Make sure you’re getting what you’re owed

-You need to capitalize on all the many options you have to draw financial assistance if you cannot work for yourself.
+If your disability is going to be long-term, you may wish to consider having a look at the various long term disability plans out there and getting yourself some cover.
+You will need to capitalize on all the many options you have to draw financial assistance if you cannot work for yourself.
 Your request for assistance from the Social Security Administration could be denied, and you will need to do all you can to make them reassess your application.

 You may also want to sift through the information provided by Disability.gov, as their website is filled with helpful tips and links to get you started.